-Asking a person to speak sacred words and make sacred vows without their prior knowledge presumes their full agreement.
-It places literal words in their mouth and this may not sit well with everyone.
+Asking a person to speak sacred words and make vows without their prior knowledge presumes their full agreement.
+It places literal words (written by their partner or the secret celebrant) in their mouth and this may not sit well with everyone.
 Of course we hope to know our significant others better than most; surely we would know if they will be happy to participate or not?
-This presumption is problematic for me as it reduces the individual to someone elses’s idea of them, rather than their actual (and likely more complex) self.
+This presumption is problematic for me as it reduces the individual to someone elses’s idea of them, rather than their actual and likely more complex self.

 Also, would the surprised person feel able to say no or express doubts or uncertainties when standing before a crowd of beloved friends, family and a Celebrant?
 Though they are there to support and with the very best intentions, their presence is also a pressure, an expectation that some people would be unwilling or unable to disappoint.

 By not taking part in the creation of their wedding or vow renewal ceremony, a person may feel a less connected to the intentions at the heart of it.
 Not through any lack of desire or ability on the part of anyone involved; simply because their unique ideas, words and flavour have not been added to the mix.